 Like all vibrant neighborhoods, Brady Street is constantly changing and evolving, inventing and reinventing itself, to stay relevant with the times.
 Sometimes it's hard to see a favorite spot go, but it's always intriguing to see the new concepts that take its place.

-Since the 1960s, Brady Street has been the center of counter-culture, trends and good times, and today – even despite the pandemic – it continues to be this way.
+Since the 1960s, Brady Street has been the center of counter-culture, trends and good times, and today it continues to be this way.

 Here’s a guide to the “Brady Street bars,” which for us includes bars, pubs and taverns within a block or two.
-But if you're headed out, please double check to see how particular places have adapted to the pandemic and follow their COVID protocols accordingly.
-Be safe, be considerate – and cheers!
+Be kind, be considerate – and cheers!

 1686 N. Van Buren St., (414) 347-4144

 When thinking about Angelo's, two words come to mind: Old School.
 Angelo's is a small lounge with a big atmosphere.
 Great drinks (one of the most delicate and delicious martinis in town), attentive and often amusing service and live lounge music make Angelo's a great place to hang out.